 Some examples of how Central Kids uses text communications between teachers and parents::

 - Reminders about upcoming events: Confirmation of Matariki celebrations (Māori New Year), excursions, school visits, fundraisers, and other events.

-- Ministry of Education compliance: Informing parents when forms need signing or asking for identification and immunization documents.
+- Ministry of Education compliance: Informing parents when forms need signing or asking for identification and immunisation documents.

-- Share information on center closures and emergencies: Advising whānau about any closures due to emergency situations such as flooding or poor weather, or holidays.
+- Share information on centre closures and emergencies: Advising whānau about any closures due to emergency situations such as flooding or poor weather, or holidays.